 India is the world’s largest democracy with the capital city being New Delhi

-2nd largest population in the world with 1.05 billion citizens
+2nd largest population in the world with well over a billion citizens

 India is a union of 28 States and 7 Union Territories

 Religion: 81% Hindu, 13% Muslim, 2.4% Christian, 2% Sikh, 0.7% Buddhist, 0.5% Jains, 0.4% other religions

 Major Industries: Food processing, fish, steel, transportation services, communication and IT services, software development, cementing, mining, petroleum, rice, oilseed, cotton, jute, machinery, tea, sugarcane, potatoes, cattle, wheat, water buffalo, chemicals, sheep, goats, poultry, textiles